2

 It is necessary to have a Moodle backup file to restore a course.
 The extension for this type of file is .mbz.
 See the Backing up a Course section of this article for step-by-step instructions on creating a course backup.

-4. The Confirm page appears with all course details.
+5. The Confirm page appears, displaying all course details.
 Scroll down and click the Continue button.

 Teachers who are can edit more than one course will have the option to restore the backup file into those courses.
 Restoring in these courses includes the same options of deleting or adding it to existing content in the target course.

-Note: The default settings will mark everything in the backup file with selected check boxes.
+Note: By default, all items in the backup file are selected.
 Teachers can deselect the checkboxes if they do not want that content restored.

-10. A message appears confirming the restore process was successful.
+11. A confirmation message appears indicating that the restore process was successful.

 Resources